epicweb-dev/epic-stack/docs/decisions/031-imports.md

 configure both, then you can get the best of both worlds!

-By using the `"imports"` field, you don't have to do any special configuration for `vitest` to be able to resolve imports.
-It just resolves them using the standard.
+By using the `"imports"` field, you don't have to do any special configuration for `vitest` or `eslint` to be able to resolve imports.
+They just resolve them using the standard.

 And by using the `tsconfig.json` `paths` field configured in the same way as the `"imports"` field, you get autocomplete and type checking for your imports.
 This